 Integrated marketing communication (IMC) brings convergence of thoughts, processes and techniques in communication.
 As public relations and advertising become more interrelated and the field of marketing becomes more concerned with social and behavioural change, the benefit of convergence in promotional, organisational and interpersonal communication becomes even more obvious.
-IMC is a coordinated strategic programme of total geared towards maximising efficiency and effectiveness in the design, development and delivery of communication strategies, tactics and tools.
+IMC is a coordinated strategic programme of total communication and is the most advanced system of communication analysis and planning geared towards maximising efficiency and effectiveness in the design, development and delivery of communication strategies, tactics and tools.